 San Bernardino County

 The San Bernardino County Sheriff’s Department provides law enforcement services to the unincorporated areas of San Bernardino County, as well as 14 cities, all of which include nearly 1.1 million residents.
-The San Bernardino County Sheriff’s Department also operates a county jail, and deputy sheriffs here also provide marshal services to the superior courts.
+The San Bernardino County Sheriff’s Department also operates a county jail, and sheriff’s deputies here also provide marshal services to the superior courts.